junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 # DANDRUFF (Cradle Cap, Seborrhea)

 Dandruff is an oily, yellow to white crust that usually forms in patches on the scalp, but also on the cheeks, forehead, eyebrows, nose and ears.

 The skin is often red and irritated.
 In babies, dandruff usually results from not washing the baby’s head often enough, or from keeping the head covered.
 It is also a common problem for people with HIV.

-Treatment:
+**Treatment:**

 ♦ Wash the head daily.
 A medicated soap can help, but usually regular soap and water are enough (see [page 370](#page-370)).

 ♦ Gently clean off all the dandruff and crust.
 To loosen the scales and crust, first wrap the head with towels soaked in lukewarm water.

-   DO NOT COVER A BABY’S HEAD WITH A CAP OR CLOTH.
+>DO NOT COVER A BABY’S HEAD WITH A CAP OR CLOTH.
 KEEP THE HEAD UNCOVERED.

-NO YES

-♦ Keep the head uncovered, open to the air and sunlight.
+♦ BARE IS BEST!
+Keep the head uncovered, open to the air and sunlight.

 ♦ If there are signs of infection, treat as for impetigo (see [page 202](#page-202)).

-BARE IS BEST

 # [216](#page-216)